Regulation CC – this is the current, full, searchable, electronic version of Regulation CC. Note that Commentary located in Appendix E.

 Operating Circular 3 (OC3) Information from the Federal Reserve Retail Payments Office (RPO)

-Though the amendments to the Regulation CC changes are effective July 1, 2018, the option to submit these indemnities through the Federal Reserve Banks will be effective on a later date that will be announced once changes to Regulation J are finalized.
-General requirements and information for submission of the two new investigation types, Unauthorized Remotely Created Item (UECI) and Remote Deposit Capture Item (RDC), will be reflected in the online Check Adjustments Quick Reference Guide.
+General requirements and information for submission of the two investigation types, Unauthorized Remotely Created Item (UECI) and Remote Deposit Capture Item (RDC), are reflected in the online Check Adjustments Quick Reference Guide.

 ECI Indemnity Claims under OC3

-There are three new indemnities for the Electronically Created Item (ECI).
+There are three indemnities for the Electronically Created Item (ECI).
 A bank that transfers or presents an ECI indemnifies each subsequent bank in the collection and return chain against any loss that results because (i) the item was not derived from a paper check, (ii) the item has already been paid or (iii) the item was not authorized by the account holder.
-The Warranty / Indemnity Claim (WIC)1 and the Paid Item (PAID)2 investigation type descriptions will be expanded to include the new ECI indemnities and will allow customers to submit claims for those indemnities.
-A new option for the WIC will also be available to allow banks to submit adjustments for unauthorized ECIs3.
+The Warranty / Indemnity Claim (WIC)1 and the Paid Item (PAID)2 investigation type descriptions were expanded to include the ECI indemnities and allow customers to submit claims for those indemnities.
+An option for the WIC is available to allow banks to submit adjustments for unauthorized ECIs3.

 https://www.frbservices.org/resources/financial-services/check/reference-guide/forward-return-types/ueci.html - information on the Warranty/Indemnity Claim (WIC) Associated with Unauthorized Electronically Created Items (UECIs)